 • Mystery

-• Pure clause
+• Pure speech

-• Allegory with a didactic bias.
+• Allegory with a didactic slant.

 • An incantatory song addressed to natural phenomena.